University of Edinburgh-Roslin Institute, UK

 Currently Head of the Department of Biochemistry, School of Medicine University of Buenos Aires and Director of the Biomedical Research Institute belongs to the Argentinean National Research Council.
-His research interests have centred on the role of intramitochondrial arachidonic acid and its metabolites in physiology (regulation of steroidogenesis) and pathology (Breast cancer).
+His research interests have centred on the role of intramitochondrial arachidonic acid and its metabolites in physiology (regulation of steroidogenesis) and pathology (breast cancer).

 University of Edinburgh, UK

-University of Manchester, UK
+University of Angers, France